Rwanda Cricket Association: Key milestones

 In 2004, Rwanda made its debut at an ICC tournament when the national senior men’s team participated in the ICC Africa Affiliates Championship in Benoni, South Africa.

 In 2010, Rwanda Cricket Association celebrated its 10-year anniversary.

 In 2011, Rwanda were crowned champions of the ICC T20 Africa Division 3 tournament.

-In 2017, Rwanda Cricket Association launched Gahanga Cricket Stadium; the first international standard Stadium.In 2018, Rwanda hosted the World T20 Africa B Qualifier.
+In 2017, Rwanda Cricket Association inaugurated Gahanga Cricket Stadium; the first international standard Stadium in Rwanda.In 2018, Rwanda hosted the World T20 Africa B Qualifier.

 In 2019, Rwanda hosted the ICC World Cup Trophy.

 In July 2020, Rwanda Cricket Association won the 100% Cricket Participation Programme of the Year award, in the ICC's Annual Development Awards.

+In 2022, Rwanda hosted the 2022-23 ICC T20 World Cup Africa Qualifier.

+In 2023, Rwanda Under-19 women's team participated in the ICC Women's Under-19 T20 World Cup in South Africa.
+They managed to get in to the Super 6 after defeating Zimbabwe in the group stage.
+They also created history by defeating West Indies in the Super 6 by 4 wickets.